Ireland has been ranked 28th in the world for digital quality of life

 E-security, e-infrastructure and e-government were found to have a more significant link to digital quality of life than GDP per capita across countries.

-Singapore was listed as the country with the best quality internet in the world, followed by Sweden and the Netherlands.
+Singapore was listed as the country with the fastest and most stable internet in the world, followed by Sweden and the Netherlands.
 Israel, Canada and Azerbaijan were found to have the most affordable internet.

-France, Lithuania and the UK reportedly have superior e-security levels, while Singapore, the UK and the US are all leading the way in e-governance.
+The UK, France and Lithuania reportedly have superior e-security levels, while Singapore, the UK and the US are all leading the way in e-governance.

 The research was carried out by privacy protection company Surfshark.
 Its head of digital quality of life research, Dom Dimas, highlighted the correlation between digital advancement and citizen wellbeing.